-You’ve got your San Diego Comic-Con badge (maybe – and if not, remember that Open Registration will be “early-to-mid April” – so still plenty of time to get your badge and still register for parking), you’ve got your sights set on a hotel (or maybe you already booked one) – but what about parking?
+You’ve got your San Diego Comic-Con badge (hopefully, anyway), you’ve got your sights set on a hotel (or maybe you already booked one) – but what about parking?

 It’s a crucial piece of the puzzle for many attendees – although Comic-Con International offers a free shuttle to area hotels, and the city has the trolley and other public transportation options, the ability to have your own car in the vicinity, especially if you’re local, is crucial.

-Ace Parking announced today that just like last year, parking lot assignments this year will utilize a lottery based system – and the lottery registration period is now open.
+Ace Parking announced that just like last year, parking lot assignments this year will utilize a lottery based system.
+However, there’s some new changes for 2018.